Japan Testing, Inspection, And Certification (TIC) Market Size and Share

 Key Report Takeaways

-• By service type, testing held 55.3% of the Japan Testing, Inspection, and Certification market share in 2024 while certification is forecast to post a 5.3% CAGR through 2030.
+• By service type, testing led with 58.23% revenue share in 2025, whereas certification is forecast to post the fastest 5.26% CAGR through 2031.

 Segment Analysis

-Japan Testing, Inspection, And Certification (TIC) Market: Market Share by Service Type
+Japan Testing, Inspection, and Certification (TIC) Market: Market Share by Service Type

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-By Sourcing Type: Outsourcing Preference Driven by Specialization
+By Sourcing Type: Outsourcing Deepens

-By Industry Vertical: Life Sciences Leads Growth Despite Automotive Dominance
+By Industry Vertical: Life Sciences Accelerates

-Japan Testing, Inspection, And Certification (TIC) Market: Market Share by Industry Vertical
+Japan Testing, Inspection, and Certification (TIC) Market: Market Share by Industry Vertical

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.